FernandoSchett/competitive_programming/README.md

 ## Special thanks to 🥰:

 - [Márcio Soussa](https://www.linkedin.com/in/marcio-soussa/?originalSubdomain=br), thank you for your support and guidance in my competitive programming journey.
 Your encouragement and mentorship have been invaluable.
-- [Marcos Lapa](https://github.com/marcoslapa),thank you for your support and guidance in my competitive programming journey.
+- [Marcos Lapa](https://github.com/marcoslapa), thank you for your support and guidance in my competitive programming journey.
 Your encouragement and mentorship have been invaluable.

 ## Resourses 🧑‍🔬: